 5.1 Constructor & Setter Injection

 Constructor injection passes dependencies at instantiation time, making them visible in the API contract.
 Setter injection allows runtime substitution but can obscure lifecycle boundaries.
-Factory patterns and abstract base classes (ABCs) or typing.Protocol interfaces decouple consumers from concrete implementations.
+Factory patterns and typing.Protocol interfaces decouple consumers from concrete implementations.

 5.2 pytest-fixtures as DI Containers